⏳ 14 min read · Last updated: August 2026

 🚨 Fixing Floppy, Weak Stems

-If your dill stems fold over, the lighting setup needs immediate adjustment.
-Tall, weak stalks mean the plant is stretching upward searching for more energy.
-Lower your LED light to 6 to 8 inches above the leaves and check that the timer is set to the full 14-hour day cycle.
+If the stems fold over, the lighting needs adjusting immediately.
+Tall, weak stalks mean the plant is reaching for energy it cannot find.
+Lower the LED to 6 to 8 inches and confirm the timer is running the full 14-hour day.

 💬 A Word From Sarah

 The month that almost made me quit on dill was last July.
-My apartment reached 78°F (26°C) during a heat wave and I assumed the jars would be fine since they were small.
-Within four days the roots turned brown and I blamed my nutrients.
-I tested the EC and the pH — both looked normal.
-What I hadn’t tested was the water temperature inside the jar itself.
-It had climbed to 76°F (24°C), and root rot had already taken hold silently.
+My apartment hit 78°F during a heat wave and I assumed the jars would be fine, since they were small and sitting in shade.
+Within four days the roots browned and I blamed the nutrients.
+I tested EC and pH, and both read perfectly normal.

 ❓ Frequently Asked Questions